The Bed of Procrustes by Taleb

 Only in recent history has "working hard" signaled pride rather than shame for lack of talent, finesse, and mostly sprezzatura.

-In summary, modernity replaced process with result and the relational with the transactional.
+Modernity replaced process with result and the relational with the transactional.

 For everything, use boredom in place of a clock, as a biological wristwatch, though under constraints of politeness.